What degree do you need to be a hotel manager?

 • Ensure health and safety and licensing compliance

-How to get into hotel management
+How to become a hotel manager

 With so many career opportunities in hotel management, it’s both an exciting and competitive industry.